Jerrell30/hello-new-world/README.md

 Hi Humans!

 Jerrell here, I like programing and java lanauage
-I look outside the box becuase I do not fit inside the box
+I look outside the box because I do not fit inside the box